squeemishly/workout-tracker/README.md

 After you login, currently, you have to manually visit /profile to see your profile.
 Once you do though, WOOOO-EEEEE!!!
 There's a ridiculously awesome See All Workouts button!!!
 Click that button, and you've got a list of workouts.
 Ready for some magic?
 Because if you click that very appropriately named Click to View Lifts link, you'll get to see any lifts added to a workout.
 Neat!
 How do you add lifts to a workout?
 How do you even make a workout?
 Hold your ruddy horses there my friend.
 I haven't gotten that far yet...
 Look to the coming attractions section of this loquacious README.

+## Coming Attractions
+- Users can create workouts!
+- Users can add lifts to workouts!
+- Users can determine how many sets they'll do for each lift!
+- Users can determine how much weight they'll be moving for each set!
+- Users can see a single lift!
+Where they can edit the sets and weight!
+- Users /MAY/, one day, be able to add an actual column.
+There they can record how much weight and how many sets they /ACTUALLY/ did for each lift!
+- World Peace!